netdata/netdata/packaging/docker/README.md

 grep docker /etc/group | cut -d ':' -f 3
 ```

+### Pass command line options to Netdata

+Since we use an [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) directive, you can provide [netdata daemon command line options](https://docs.netdata.cloud/daemon/#command-line-options) such as the IP address netdata will be running on, using the [command instruction](https://docs.docker.com/engine/reference/builder/#cmd).

 ## Install Netdata using Docker Compose with SSL/TLS enabled http proxy

+For a permanent installation on a public server, you should [secure the netdata instance](../../docs/netdata-security.md).
+This section contains an example of how to install netdata with an SSL reverse proxy and basic authentication.

 You can use use the following docker-compose.yml and Caddyfile files to run netdata with docker.
-Replace the Domains and email address for Letsencrypt before starting.
+Replace the Domains and email address for [Letsencrypt](https://letsencrypt.org/) before starting.

 ### Prerequisites
 * [Docker](https://docs.docker.com/install/#server)